Florian Kamberi: Winterthur

 On 7 July 2022, Kamberi signed with Winterthur.
 His contract with the club was cancelled on 29 November 2022.

 Huddersfield Town

 On 5 January 2023, Kamberi joined EFL Championship side Huddersfield Town on a short-term deal until the end of the season.

+Slaven Belupo

+On 11 October 2023, Kamberi joined Croatian Football League club Slaven Belupo on a contract until the end of the season.

 International career

 Kamberi was born in Switzerland and is of Kosovan descent, which made him eligible to represent Switzerland, Kosovo and Albania.
 Kamberi played in youth internationals for Switzerland, and he scored for their under-21 team in a 1–1 draw against England in March 2016.

 Kamberi was included in the Albania squad for the first time in November 2019.
 Delays in processing the paperwork required to transfer his international status from Switzerland to Albania, and a slight ankle injury, meant that he was unable to play in their matches with Andorra and France.

 On 17 March 2021, Kamberi was called up by the Albania national team ahead of their World Cup Qualifiers against Andorra, England and San Marino.